 The Bullet Journal is an analog system created by Ryder Carrol.
 According to Ryder, ‘A Bullet Journal is meant to help you track your past, organize the present and plan for the future’

 By this definition, a bullet journal can be used to help you stay on track with your entire life all in one place.
-You can use it as a scrapbook, a daily journal, a place to collect all your ideas, to-do list, sketchbook, notebook, and dairy.
+You can use it as a scrapbook, a daily journal, a place to collect all your ideas, a to-do list, a sketchbook, a notebook, and a dairy.

 It is a customizable organizational system that allows you to keep track of whatever you want to keep track of in a convenient place.

 If you’re new to bullet journaling some of the bullet journal terminologies may seem confusing to you.
 Here a few commonly used bullet journal terms with explanations of what they mean.

 Bujo: Pronounced boo-joe, this is the shortened version of BUllet JOurnal.

 Key: A key is an overview of everything that is in your bullet journal, usually kept at the front of the bullet journal, to help you keep things organized and clutter-free.